IntegralEquations/Inti.jl/docs/src/index.md

   define a quadrature and discretize the boundary integral equation.
 - **Solver**: With a mesh and an accompanying quadrature, Inti.jl's routines provide ways to assemble and solve the system of equations arising from the discretization of the integral operators.
-The core of the library lies in this step.
+The core of the library lies in service of this step.
 - **Visualization**: Visualize the solution using a plotting library such as Makie.jl, or export it to a file for further analysis.